CPAP vs BiPAP vs APAP: Which Machine Should You Choose?

 Pressure Picks

-If you aren’t adjusting comfortably to CPAP therapy—even to the point of feeling claustrophobic or choked by the constant air stream—then APAP therapy might be the way for you.
+If you aren’t adjusting comfortably to your CPAP machine—even to the point of feeling claustrophobic or choked by the constant air stream—then an APAP machine might be the way for you.

 Though it’s the loudest and most expensive therapy of the three, its dual automation allows for tremendous flexibility when it comes to the airway pressure with which you treat yourself.
 Ultimately, the choice is between you and your doctor.
 No patient is the same as any other, so every sleep apnea sufferer should consider all the options carefully before proceeding with therapy.